rakunlabs/chore/README.md

 dd if=/dev/urandom bs=32 count=1 2>/dev/null | base64 | tr -d -- '\n' | tr -- '+/' '-_'; echo
 ```

+__WARN__ when secret changed, all previous tokens not usable after that.

 ### Template

 Template is a text file format.
 Go template and sprig functions supported.